jonnonz1/nz-statute-book/acts/public/1986/residential-tenancies-act-1986.md

 (6) Where any document is sent by post in accordance with any of the foregoing provisions of this section, it shall be deemed, in the absence of evidence to the contrary, to have been given or served on the fourth working day after the date on which it was posted; and, in proving service, it shall be sufficient to prove that the letter was properly addressed and posted.
 (7) Where any document is delivered to any address in accordance with any of the foregoing provisions of this section, it shall be deemed, in the absence of evidence to the contrary, to have been given or served on the second working day after the date on which it was delivered; and, in proving service, it shall be sufficient to prove that the letter was properly addressed and delivered.
 (7A) Section 56C overrides subsections (6) and (7) in relation to the giving of a notice of withdrawal under section 56B(1) and (3)﻿(c) and accompanying qualifying evidence under section 56B(1)﻿(a).
-(8) Where any document is transmitted by facsimile in accordance with this section after 5 pm on any day, it shall be deemed, in the absence of evidence to the contrary, to have been given or served on the next working day after the date on which it was transmitted; and, in proving service, it shall be sufficient to prove that the document was properly transmitted by facsimile machine to the person concerned.
+(8) If any document is transmitted to an electronic address in accordance with this section after 5 pm on any day, it is to be treated, in the absence of evidence to the contrary, as having been given or served on the next working day after the date on which it was transmitted.
-(9) Where any document is transmitted by email in accordance with this section after 5 pm on any day, it is to be treated, in the absence of evidence to the contrary, to have been given or served on the next working day after the date on which it was transmitted.
+(9)
-(10) In proving service of a document transmitted by email, it is sufficient to prove that the email was— (a) properly addressed to the email address in question; and (b) properly transmitted with the document to that email address.
+(10) In proving service of a document transmitted to an electronic address, it is sufficient to prove that the document was properly transmitted to that address.
 (11) Nothing in this section applies to the service of infringement notices (see section 126F).

 ### 136A Calculation of periods